Mesothelioma Clinical Trials Explained

 Researchers are testing new ways to reduce incidents of mesothelioma or controlling mechanisms to prevent it from recurring.
 Since mesothelioma generally develops over years of exposure to asbestos, clinical trials focused on disease prevention usually involve participants who are in remission (when visible signs of mesothelioma are gone).

-Scientists look for better ways to diagnose pleural (lung), peritoneal (abdomen) and pericardial (heart) mesothelioma.
+Scientists look for better ways to diagnose pleural, peritoneal and pericardial mesothelioma.
 Doctors have found it difficult to distinguish mesothelioma from other forms of cancer.

 Given the relatively low survival rates of mesothelioma, the majority of clinical trials are committed to finding improved treatment methods to increase patient survival.
 These clinical trials may test new drug combinations or procedures within standard treatment methods (chemotherapy, surgery and radiation) or the effectiveness of alternative therapies.

-If a patient’s mesothelioma has progressed to a point of possible intervention, doctors may prescribe treatments to help manage pain and increase their quality of life.
+If a patient’s mesothelioma has progressed to the point where surgery is not possible, doctors may prescribe other treatments to help manage pain and increase their quality of life.

 Mesothelioma management clinical trials may focus on improving quality of life through: